Shikanji Masala Powder Recipe

 KEY TAKEAWAYS

-• Preserve the freshness by storing your shikanji masala powder in an airtight container, away from direct sunlight and moisture.
+• Preserve the freshness by storing the masala powder in an airtight container in a cupboard to prevent sunlight and heat spoiling its flavor and potency.

 How to Make Shikanji Masala Powder?
 (Step by Step Guide with Images)